ivansergeev/parser3-novaextension/Parser3.novaextension/README.md

 -   **Text, strings**: white and light yellow
 -   **Numbers**: shades of red

-# Development Parser 3 extension is in your hands

-Extension development requires a lot of time and effort.
-You can support the development Parser 3 extension by sending a donation of any amount.
-All participants who supported development will be published on the plugin page.

 # Parser 3

 Simple and convenient object-oriented language which allows creating good sites in short time.